IfcOpenShell/IfcOpenShell/src/bonsai/docs/quickstart/create_model.rst

 In the :menuselection:`Properties --> Project Overview --> Spatial
 Decomposition` panel, you will see a hierarchy of spaces that has been automatically created for you.
-This hierarchy is known is the **Spatial Tree**.
+This hierarchy is known as the **Spatial Tree**.

 .. image:: images/default-spatial-tree.png